Fahadkr-1/zephyr/README.md

 The Zephyr Software Development Kit (SDK) contains toolchains for each of Zephyr’s supported architectures, which include a compiler, assembler, linker and other programs required to build Zephyr applications.

-Steps to flow to install the SDK
+Steps to flow to install the SDK.

 $$Download the Zephyr sdk bundle